 What will it take?
 For a jobs pipeline to succeed at addressing the problems of unemployment, underemployment and violence in New Haven it must do more than provide training and support services.
-It must also connect people to actual jobs -good, sustainable jobs.
-This will take a vocal, organized community.
-We’ve reached a turning point in our city’s history and we’re excited to report that the work we’ve done together to win the BIG changes our communities need is paying off!
-We have the vision, we have solutions and we’re fighting to make inclusive prosperity for all a reality. . .starting this year.
+It must also connect people to actual jobs.

-In the streets: On April 25th, 2,000 people came together for the “Let’s get to work” march & rally in support of the Jobs Pipeline, youth opportunities, and good contracts for workers at Yale University and other area companies.
+- Last April 2,000 people joined the “Let’s get to work” march & rally in support of the Jobs Pipeline, youth opportunities, and good contracts for workers at Yale University and other area companies.
 Read more on that here.

-In our workplaces: In June our labor allies in UNITE HERE Local 34 & Local 35 won an outstanding contract with Yale University.
-The contract includes Jobs Pipeline provisions that will connect out-of-work New Haveners to sustainable jobs at the University.
-This historic accomplishment not only opens Yale jobs to local residents, but also paves the way toward expanding the Pipeline to other employers beyond Yale.
+- Last June our allies in the Unions at Yale won an outstanding contract with Yale University.
+The contract included Jobs Pipeline provisions that will connect out-of-work New Haveners to good jobs at the University.
+This historic accomplishment not only opens Yale jobs to local residents, but also paves the way toward expanding the Pipeline to other major employers.

-In September the Board voted unanimously on the working group’s plan to create a comprehensive jobs pipeline program (“New Haven Works”).
+- In September 2012 the Board unanimously backed the working group’s plan to create a comprehensive jobs pipeline program (“New Haven Works”).
 One key point of the plan is coordinating existing initiatives, rather than duplicating services.

-In early December “New Haven Works” officially incorporated, hired an interim chief, established by-laws, and set up a physical main office location.
-These unglamorous but essential steps mark significant progress toward the realization of our vision of inclusive prosperity for New Haven.
+- In December 2012 “New Haven Works” incorporated, hired an interim chief, established by-laws, and set up a physical main office location at 205 Whitney Ave.

 For more on the “Jobs Pipeline” check out these articles: